ripl3yy/ripleys-script-hub/README.md

 I am very new to bash scripting and Linux in general, so if my code is messy, I do apologize!
 I'm still learning and figuring things out!
 But, I can assure you that the script does work as intended!

 I've made sure to make this script as easy to customize as possible.
 I know not everyone uses the exact same set of applications I do, which is why I made it the way it is.
 Below, I'll leave a list of what is installed.
+A quick reminder that this script does **NOT** install a web browser.
+If you're using something arch-based, such as Manjaro, EndeavourOS, etc. then you will already have Firefox preinstalled.
+If you're running vanilla Arch, a simple `sudo pacman -S firefox` will install Firefox to your system.

 For new Arch users, I've left a guide below with the commands needed to run the script.
 All commands there are just copy and paste!